swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 1. It shows you how the pages of your WordPress site are positioned and related to each other in a so called page tree view.
 2. It alows you to manage the page settings (such as name, status etc.) in a very intuitive way.
+3. Easily drag-and-drop the pages to re-arrange them

 Try it – it’s free ;-)